-The Anabaptist Network is working in partnership with Paternoster to produce over the next few years a major series of books on the meaning and significance of the end of Christendom in western culture.
+The Anabaptist Network is working in partnership with Paternoster to produce a major series of books on the meaning and significance of the end of Christendom in western culture.

 Many Christians have focused on the challenges and opportunities of the perceived shift from modernity to postmodernity in recent years, but fewer have appreciated the seismic shifts that have taken place with the disintegration of a nominally Christian society.
 Although the term 'post-Christendom' is used more often now, it is generally not used with great precision and is frequently confused with postmodernity.

 The 'After Christendom' series will explore the implications of the demise of Christendom and the challenges facing a church now living on the margins of western society.
 The various authors all write from within the Anabaptist tradition and draw on this long-marginalised movement for inspiration and insights.
 They see the current challenges facing the church not as the loss of a golden age but as opportunities to recover a more biblical and more Christian way of being God’s people in God’s world.
 For a discussion of the rationale behind the series, see www.anabaptistnetwork.com/node/609

 The series will address a wide range of issues, such as social and political engagement, how we read Scripture, peace and violence, mission, worship and the shape and ethos of church after Christendom.